sanchitbansal10/sanchitbansal10.github.io/content/career/upwork.md

 ---

 ## Role Overview
-Senior Software Engineer in the vnext team at Upwork, focusing on building AI tools for the Upwork platform.
+Senior Software Engineer in the emerging business team of Marketplace org.
+Working on a zero to one project for building AI powered outcome delivery application.
+Doing full stack development working on React on FE, Java on BE and python platform for AI capabilities.

 ## Key Responsibilities
-- Building AI-powered tools and features for the Upwork platform
+- Building AI-powered tools and features
-- Working with the vnext team to implement innovative solutions
 - Contributing to platform enhancement initiatives

 ## Technologies
-- AI/ML tools
-- Modern web technologies
-- Cloud infrastructure
+- Frontend: React, NextJs, Tailwind, trpc, Auth0,
+- Backend: Spring Boot, Java, Hibernate, PostgresSQL, Redis
+- AI Platform: Python, FastAPI, Langchain, Prompt Engineering